Your web browser is outdated and may be insecure

 • Become over reliant on AI tools.

-How do I use an AI chatbot?
+How do I use an AI chatbot and what is a prompt?

 To use an AI chat bot, simply type a question, instruction, or request.
-This is known as a "prompt."
+This is known as a 'prompt.'

 Prompts should be clear, concise, and specific, providing enough context to guide the AI towards the desired information or output.